tum-esi/act-nizkp/README.md

 Examples on using this library can be found at `./examples`

 ## Security Analysis
-Formal security analysis of this protocl using Tamarin-Prover is avaialble at [this repo](https://github.com/tum-esi/act-nizk)
+Formal security analysis of this protocl using Tamarin-Prover